All Episodes

 There are some Ukrainians we'll need to ask about that.

-Um Artiam Alexandrovic, I don't know what that could be referring to.
+Tom Artium Alexandrovich, I don't know what that could be referring to.

 That's a very confusing message, but thank you anyway for donating.

-Uh that's not what we're getting.
+That's not what we're getting.

-What we're getting instead is of course the immigration and customs enforcement division of the federal government of the United States.
+What we're getting instead is, of course, the Immigration and Customs Enforcement Division of the federal government of the United States.

-Because Portland has uh really been taking a beating recently, and by recently, of course, I mean decades.
+Because Portland has really been taking a beating recently.

-And so it's just been this thing what and one of the things I just like to say about Portland as well, is that I feel like it um it discredits some of the arguments made by accelerationists, right?
+And one of the things I'd just like to say about Portland as well is that I feel like it discredits some of the arguments made by accelerationists, right?

 Unnecessarily.